Deep-MI/FastSurfer/recon_surf/README.md

 * --sd: Output directory \$SUBJECTS_DIR (equivalent to FreeSurfer setup --> $SUBJECTS_DIR/sid/mri; $SUBJECTS_DIR/sid/surf ... will be created).
 * --sid: Subject ID for directory inside \$SUBJECTS_DIR to be created ($SUBJECTS_DIR/sid/...)
 * --t1: T1 full head input (not bias corrected).
-* --seg: Name and location of segmentation (where and under which name to store it)

 ### Optional arguments
+* --seg: Global path with filename of segmentation (where and under which name to find it, must already exist).
+Default location: $SUBJECTS_DIR/$sid/mri/aparc.DKTatlas+aseg.deep.mgz
-* --mc: Switch on marching cube for surface creation (otherwise tesselate is used)
+* --fstess: Use mri_tesselate instead of marching cube (default) for surface creation
-* --qspec: Switch on spectral spherical projection for qsphere (otherwise qsphere is used)
+* --fsqsphere: Use FreeSurfer default instead of novel spectral spherical projection for qsphere
-* --nofsaparc: Skip FS aparc segmentations and ribbon for speedup
+* --fsaparc: Use FS aparc segmentations in addition to DL prediction (slower in this case and usually the mapped ones from the DL prediction are fine)
 * --surfreg: Run Surface registration with FreeSurfer (for cross-subject correspondance)
 * --parallel: Run both hemispheres in parallel
 * --threads: Set openMP and ITK threads to <int>

 ### Other
 * --py: which python version to use.
 Default: python3.6
-* --dev: Flag to set if FreeSurfer dev-version is used

 ### Example 1: recon-surf on a single subject (subject1)